stivale/stivale/STIVALE2.md

 `(No PMRs only)`) will not be created, and in its place, only mappings that describe the kernel's loaded ELF segments with appropriately set MMU permissions will be created.
 For relocatable kernels, slides will be appropriately taken into account.
-PMRs are not available to lower half kernels.
+PMRs are not available to lower half or anchored kernels.

 If the "unmap NULL" header tag is specified, then page 0, or the first 4KiB of the virtual address space, is going to be unmapped.